Data Storage Devices 101: A Guide to All Devices Used To Store Data and Images

 USB Drives: Although external USB drives are popular, they are rather fragile.
 It’s very common for such devices to be dropped or damaged as a consumer inadvertently drops, breaks, or plugs them in incorrectly, which can lead to data loss.

-CompactFlash Drives and SD Cards.
+CompactFlash Drives and SD Cards

 These devices are very common with photographers and consumers with digital cameras.
 Did you know that SD cards are different from MicroSD cards?
 SD cards came first.
 They were most commonly used for PC-to-PC data transfer and in the first digital cameras on the market.
 They can also be known, as their faster & versions, SDHC and SDXC.
 As devices became more compact and mobile, so too did additional storage devices. microSD cards came into existence to meet the storage needs of smaller and more compact devices.
-They are most commonly found in smaller devices that need large amounts of storage space, such as cameras, cell phones, and tablets.
+They are most commonly found in smaller devices that require large amounts of storage space, such as cameras, cell phones, and tablets.

 There is also a difference between MicroSD and MicroSDHC, as well as SD and SDHC.
 The “HC” isn’t just the addition of extra letters.
 The best way to look at Micro SDHC and SDHC are as higher capacity in comparison to a regular MicroSD and SD cards.
-Speed is also one of the differences as well, pro photographers need faster speeds such as SDHX & SDXC.
+Speed is also one of the differences as well, pro photographers require faster speeds such as SDHX & SDXC.
 For information on digital image recovery, click here.

-Tablets for Data Storage.
+Tablets for Data Storage

 There is a huge market for tablets, which are quickly replacing the PC market.
 Many tablets are portable and can easily become damaged.
 Tablets, like cell phones, have internal and on board NAND flash memory chips, which are sensitive to environmental changes (i.e., temperature, humidity, pressure, etc.) and impact (i.e., being dropped, banged, jostled, etc.).